Denperidge/opf-spec/README.md

 ```

 ## 2. Introduction
-### a.
+### 2.a.
 Problem Description
 The experience of sharing music is incredibly fragmented.

-#### Services: Local playback & streaming ...
+#### 2.a.i.
+Music services: Local playback & streaming ...
 Back in the early days of digital music, **local playback** was the only way to go.
 The best you could do to share your favourite music with your friends was links to the artist on the iTunes Store, or sending over ripped CD files.

-**Music streaming** have since seen wider and wider usage, partly due to convenience and partly due to crackdowns on the illegal streaming and/or downloading of music.
+**Music streaming** has since seen wider and wider usage.
+Partly partly due to convenience, and partly due to crackdowns on the illegal streaming and/or downloading of music.
+This has allowed for things like easy playlist sharing (this will be expanded upon later), but also further locked off.

-#### ... are both important
+#### 2.a.ii. ... are both important
 But this does not mean that **local playback** should be discarded.
-- There are many reasons for local playback
+- There are many reasons for local playback:
-    - Music only ever recorded to physical media without a proper release.
+    - Music that was only ever recorded to physical media without a proper release.
-    - Music that has been taken off
+    - Music that has been taken off music streaming services.
-    This has allowed for things like easy playlist sharing (this will be expanded upon later).
-    - People buying CD's from the artists merch stand or a local music store, but wanting to be able to listen to it on their phones.
+    - People buying CD's from the artists merch stand or a local music store, wanting to be able to listen to it on their phones.
     - People with low internet availability.
 - Additionally, streaming services do not guarantee whether you keep the content you paid for.
 Articles featuring examples on [netflix.com](https://www.netflix.com/tudum/articles/whats-leaving-netflix), [theverge.com](https://www.theverge.com/2022/7/8/23199861/playstation-store-film-tv-show-removed-austria-germany-studiocanal).
 - Additionally, there are artists that *refuse* to release on specific platforms.
 An example can be found in the FAQ on the [free99.net website](https://free99.net/faq), stating politically motivated reasons for not releasing on Spotify.